Camera found inside boy's bathroom at Texas elementary school

 According to El Campo police, the suspect was charged with possession of child pornography, a third-degree felony, and possession of child pornography with the intent to promote, a second-degree felony.

-In a press release from El Campo police, investigators searched warrants at the suspect's apartment in Rosenberg.
+In a press release from El Campo police, investigators searched the suspect's apartment in Rosenberg.

 At the moment, no children have been identified and there is no evidence of any physical contact with other children.
 The school has also conducted a search on all the bathrooms and no other devices have been found.